Train from London to Lyon, France

 On arrival at Lyon Part Dieu station

-Bienvenue à Lyon!
-There are plenty of hotels close to the station, these ones get good reviews: Hotels near to Lyon Part-Dieu train station. (we recommend hotel this reservation service for checking availability and booking a stopover hotel because you can read hundreds of reviews from people who have recently stayed in these hotels, slept in the rooms and eaten in the nearby restaurants.
+Hotels near Lyon Railway Station (Part Dieu) We recommend hotel this reservation service for checking availability and booking a stopover hotel because you can read hundreds of reviews from people who have recently stayed in these hotels, slept in the rooms and eaten in the nearby restaurants.
 We've tried it out ourselves and found it makes choosing and booking a stopover hotel a doddle.
-We hope you do too.)
+We hope you do too.

 Getting around Lyon